Redeemed Mental Health

 This overlap in diagnosis happens for a wide variety of reasons.
 For example, mental health disorders make you more vulnerable to dependence on substances and to addiction.

 Addiction also triggers mental health disorders and can make them worse.
-For that reason, it’s important to treat both at the same time, with a treatment program designed around the needs of your co-occurring disorder.
+For that reason, it’s important to treat both at the same time, with a treatment program designed around the needs of your co-occuring disorders.

 If that doesn’t happen, you could find yourself relapsing.